-- Break the skill down into specific components. - Break the skill down into measurable components. - Break the skill down into observable components. - Clearly describe what the student is expected to learn. - Provide a clear basis for measuring student progress and mastery of objectives.
+- Break the skill down into specific components. - Break the skill down into observable components. - Break the skill down into measurable components. - Clearly describe what the student is expected to learn (do). - Provide a clear basis for measuring student progress and mastery of objectives.